Who Am I?

 • I’m Buddhist-raised, mindfulness-informed, and ACT-aligned (what we resist, persists)

-• I love hot yoga, reading, traveling, and deep conversations
+• I love hot yoga, reading, trying new foods, and deep conversations

-• I don’t use social media—and I still manage to stay pretty current on memes
+• I’m not active on social media and I still manage to stay pretty current on memes

 • I’m an INFJ, Enneagram 2w3, and yes—an HSP/HSS myself